-\$14.50 per credit hour (maximum of three credits per term)
+\$14.50 per credit hour (Up to six credits per summer)

 D. STUDENT UNION FEE, UNR

 Effective Fall Semester 2006, the following fee shall support the construction of a new student union at the University of Nevada, Reno.
 The fee shall be assessed to all students, per semester, according to the following schedule.